8. Statements¶

 ;

-statement with the label identifier transfers control out
+A continue statement with the label identifier transfers control out

 of the enclosing loop statement with the same label identifier.